Meg Whitman stepping down as HP Enterprise CEO

 ”HPE is more focused and more agile than ever before,“ Kundozerov said. ”A CEO with tech background can help HPE to improve its innovative edge.”

-Whitman, who previously headed eBay Inc, was reported to have been a leading candidate for chief executive job at Uber Technologies Inc before it was given to Dara Khosrowshahi.
+Whitman, who previously headed eBay Inc (EBAY.O), was reported to have been a leading candidate for chief executive job at Uber Technologies Inc [UBER.UL] before it was given to Dara Khosrowshahi.

 Whitman ran unsuccessfully for California governor in 2010, and she has served on the presidential campaigns of Republican former Massachusetts Governor Mitt Romney and New Jersey Governor Chris Christie.
 She endorsed Democrat Hillary Clinton in the 2016 U.S. presidential election.